ChrisMcPherson/fink-security/README.md

 ***

-Using reinforcement learning techniques, Fink Security has been trained to learn what combinations of events ingested from the security collectors are indicative of an active threat.
+Using reinforcement learning techniques, Fink Security has been trained to learn what combinations of events ingested from the data collectors are indicative of an active threat.